Vira Natura

 Day 5 Three Springs & Coalseam

-The remarkable formations of the Pinnacles NP lay to the south and provide a geological diversion today, the multitude of bizarre stone pillars set amidst a stark sandy plain.
-There is also a large 'forest' of very large grass trees on the way south and flowery roadsides will provide botanical interest throughout the day.
+We will look at other interesting areas of heath today as we make our way south and flowery roadsides will provide botanical interest throughout the day.
 The character of the landscape changes from shrub-rich Mallee to Wandoo woodlands, where we will find many orchids over the coming days.
 Overnight York.

 Day 7 Central orchids I

 Today and tomorrow will be spent travelling to various woodland sites to sample the outrageous array of unique orchids found in SW Australia.
 Nearby woodlands to York harbour many orchids and other plants including the peculiar upturned green flowers of Fringed Mantis Orchid Caladenia falcata growing with abundant wands of Stackhousia monogyna and clumps of soft blue Orthrosanthus laxus.
-The climbing stems of Drosera pallida and fringe lily are common as we search for Rabbit Orchids Leptocera menziesii.
-Photogenic Eucalyptus wandoo woods contain some fine photogenic trees Another nature reserve has many beautifully coloured Caladenia flava, amidst masses of scrambling Drosera pallida.
-With luck we’ll find the diminutive and remarkable Slender Hammer Orchid Drakaea gracilis and its cousin King-in-his-carriage Drakaea glyptodon growing next to one another.
-Overnight Pinjarra or Perth.
+The climbing stems of fringe lily are common as we search for blue china orchids Cyanicula gemmata, blood spider orchid, a the plentiful elegant stems of Caladenia longicauda.
+Photogenic Eucalyptus wandoo woods contain some fine trees and another nature reserve has many beautifully coloured Caladenia flava, amidst masses of scrambling Drosera macrantha.
+Other areas have the large orange-flowered Drosera leucoblasta.
+Overnight York.

 Day 8 Central orchids II

 Hidden among the woods are more fascinating good orchids including Diuris porrifolius and both Caladenia longiclavata and the superb insect mimic C. barbarosa aka the Dragon Orchid) Caladenia falcata and flava are also common and expect to see Pterostylis recurva, Caladenia denticulata and Thelymitra antennifera and impressive stands of Caladenia longicauda growing with three species of Diuris (donkey orchids).
-The confusion of spider orchids continues and we’ll finish with the handsome pink Caladenia chapmannii before driving on to the rugged spine of the Stirling Range.
-Overnight Stirling Range NP with fine habitat all around.
+The confusion of spider orchids continues and we’ll finish with the handsome pink Caladenia chapmannii before driving on past the rugged spine of the pleasant coast and Albany.
+Overnight Albany.

 Day 9 Stirling Range NP I